microsoft/botbuilder-js/QnAMaker/readme.md

 To better secure your access key, it is recommended to omit the key from the `.qnamakerrc` file and instead pass it in to the `--subscriptionKey` argument or store it as the `QNAMAKER_SUBSCRIPTION_KEY` environment variable.
-If security is not a concern for your particular case, all configuration items can be stored in the `.qnamaker` for convenience.
+If security is not a concern for your particular case, all configuration items can be stored in the `.qnamakerrc` for convenience.

 ### Overriding Configurations
 Since configuration items can be passed as arguments to the CLI, using arguments to specify